secretsciencelab/secretcampfire/docs/FAQ.md

 First, go to an online md5 hash generator like https://www.md5hashgenerator.com or http://onlinemd5.com .

 Next, enter your new text password and generate an md5 hash from it.
 E.g., if you enter `password` as your password, you'll get an md5 hash of `5f4dcc3b5aa765d61d8327deb882cf99`.
-Save the md5 hash of your new password.
+Save the md5 hash of your new password for the next step.

 Finally, open up your Database.
 Open your `settings` collection.
 Replace the old `password` hash with the new md5 hash you generated above and save.